CyberMonitor/orquestra-docs/v1/content/tutorials/ml-basic-2.md

 ### 5. Write workflow template and submit!
 Now that we've built our Orquestra workflow, all that's needed is to write the workflow template and submit!
 This has all been done in [ML Tutorial 1](../ml-basic-1), so please head there for the instructions.
 The workflow template is [here](https://github.com/zapatacomputing/tutorial-orquestra-sklearn/blob/master/examples/ml_tutorial_2/workflow.yaml) for reference.

 The only thing you need to change is the GitHub repository.
-In lines 12 and 13 of the above file, add the path to your GitHub repo and the branch (usually master).
+In lines 12 and 13 of the above file, add the path to your GitHub repo and the branch (usually master or main).

 ### 6. Conclusion